hassio-addons/addon-tailscale/tailscale/DOCS.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `login_server`

+This option allows you to specify an alternative login server instead of the default `https://controlplane.tailscale.com`.
+You can for example specify a selfhosted [headscale](https://github.com/juanfont/headscale) instance.

 ## Taildrop

 This add-on support [Tailscale's Taildrop][taildrop] feature, which allows